jxiong-njupt/omgVPCC/README.md

 # omg_vpcc

-Executable files for the occupancy map guided fast Video-based Point Cloud Compression (OMG_VPCC) method which is submitted to TCSVT.
-Provided by Jian Xiong (jxiong@njupt.edu.cn).
+Executable files for the occupancy map guided fast Video-based Point Cloud Compression (OMG_VPCC) method which is submitted to TIP.
+Provided by Jian Xiong (jxiong AT njupt Dot edu Dot cn).

 Four files are included as